Silak12/Website-Vivalingo/vivalingo-website/README.md

-# Viva La Lingo Website
+# VivaLaLingo Website

-Modern website for the Viva La Lingo language learning app based on the Birkenbihl method.
+Modern website for the VivaLaLingo language learning app based on the Birkenbihl method.

 ## Technology Stack